polterguy/polterguy.github.io/tutorials/crypto-lambda-http/index.md

 ## Warning!
 Don't go berserk

-This feature is incredibly powerful - But it also carries some overhead.
+This feature is incredibly powerful, but it also carries some overhead.
 For instance, the payloads needs to be cryptographically signed by the client.
 The server needs to verify the signature and parse the Hyperlambda, building a lambda object from it.
 Execution rights needs to be retrieved from the database, and a receipt for the execution of the lambda object needs to be persisted